Arundhati Roy: Sedition charges

 In November 2010, Roy, Syed Ali Shah Geelani, and five others were brought up on charges of sedition by the Delhi Police.
-The filing of the First Information Report came following a directive from a local court on a petition filed by Sushil Pandit, who alleged that Geelani and Roy had made anti-India speeches at a conference on "Azadi-the Only Way" on 21 October 2010.
-Roy's words were that "Kashmir has never been an integral part of India.
+The filing of the First Information Report came after a directive from a local court on a petition filed by Sushil Pandit, who alleged that Geelani and Roy had made anti-India speeches at a conference on "Azadi—the Only Way" on 21 October 2010.
+Roy's words were: "Kashmir has never been an integral part of India.
 It is a historical fact.
 Even the Indian government has accepted this."
 A Delhi city court directed the police to respond to the demand for a criminal case after the central government declined to charge Roy, saying that the charges were inappropriate.
+In 2024, Lieutenant Governor of Delhi Vinai Kumar Saxena sanctioned the prosecution of Roy along with Sheikh Showkat Hussain, a former professor at Central University of Kashmir in the same 2010 case, with offences under 45(1) and 13 of the Unlawful Activities (Prevention) Act, 1967 and on prima facie basis with Indian Penal Code Sections 153A, 153B, 504, and 505.